paulsimmonds/StackOverflowUsers/README.md

 ./gradlew lint test assembleDebug
 ```

 API 21 support is maintained throughout.
-Where the Kotlin and Compose toolchain would otherwise generate bytecode incompatible with older devices, core library desugaring is enabled (`isCoreLibraryDesugaringEnabled = true`) to backport the necessary Java APIs.
 All dependency versions have been tested and pinned to the maximum version confirmed to work with `minSdk 21`.

 ## 7. Future Improvements & Scalability